Enable System Protection in Windows 11

-When a drive is added to System protection, Windows creates restore points so one can revert unneeded changes and go back to a previous good state on the drive.
+When a drive is added to System Protection, Windows creates restore points so one can revert unneeded changes and go back to a previous good state on the drive.

-Each drive on a Windows system can be added or removed from System protection.
+Each drive on a Windows system can be added or removed from System Protection.
 When a drive is added, Windows uses a restore point to return to a working condition using the data from a restore point.
 Restore points can also be deleted to free up space on systems with small storage.

 Windows will purge old restore points so that new ones are created.
-The space reserved for restored points is allocated based on the size of the hard disk and the version of Windows being used.
+The space reserved for restore points is allocated based on the size of the hard disk and the version of Windows being used.

-How to enable System protection for drives in Windows 11
+How to enable System Protection for drives in Windows 11

 As mentioned above, System protection for drives allows Windows to create restore points to restore the System using restore points data if the System becomes unstable.